Angela Lansbury Turns 95: 9 Things You (Probably) Didn’t Know About the Stage and Screen Legend

 In 1940, Lansbury was forced to flee England with her mother and two brothers during the Blitz.
 The family relocated to the United States, where Lansbury eventually studied acting in New York City.

-She holds the record for most Emmy losses, having received 18 nominations—and zero wins!—in 33 years.
-However, 12 of those 18 noms came for her portrayal of the beloved Jessica Fletcher in Murder, She Wrote, which aired between 1984 and 1996.
+Lansbury holds the dubious record for most Emmy losses, having received 18 nominations — and zero wins! — in 33 years.
+However, 12 of those 18 noms came for her portrayal of the beloved Jessica Fletcher in Murder, She Wrote — a nomination for Outstanding Lead Actress in a Drama Series for every single year the show aired.

 In 1994, Lansbury was appointed Commander of the Order of the British Empire (CBE) in 1994, and later promoted to Dame Commander of the Order of the British Empire (DBE) in the 2014 New Year Honours for services to drama, charitable work, and philanthropy at Windsor Castle.
 On being made a Dame by Queen Elizabeth II, Lansbury said: “I’m joining a marvellous group of women I greatly admire like Judi Dench and Maggie Smith.
 It’s a lovely thing to be given that nod of approval by your own country and I really cherish it.”